Season 1, Episode 34

 Yeah, absolutely.
 Depending on the lineage of tantra that you might be listening information wise.
 Tantra’s more of a way of being, not necessarily a type of sexuality or a type of sexual expression, but someone that I was in a workshop with very recently was describing pathways, various pathways to enlightenment and expanded consciousness and all that.
 Some people choose a more, let’s say, grueling kind of way of achieving it, and it’s sitting and forcing meditation or forcing some level of pain in order to eventually get to bliss, but there are some tantric approaches that are following pleasure.

-It’s how can you essentially hedonistic find your way to higher levels of consciousness or high higher levels of, or maybe enlightenment via pleasure pathways, but so many people are disconnected from what actually brings them pleasure.
+It’s how you can essentially hedonistically find your way to higher levels of consciousness or higher levels of, or maybe enlightenment via pleasure pathways, but so many people are disconnected from what actually brings them pleasure.
 The things that will bring a person pleasure are going to help soothe them and regulate their nervous system and help them feel fully expressed, connected to their desires so that then when you look at something like sex, if you’re able to be connected with your desires and your pleasure and you’re able to speak for those things, then sex is going to be better.
 If you take that out of sex and you think of that as a way of living and being, well, then you have a life that you really enjoy as well.

 People, a lot of times, come to me and they want to work with me and they want to have great sex.
 I go, cool, I hope you know what you’re really buckling in for here, because we talk about a lot of things and we work on a lot of things that don’t seem to be related to sex, but when you address them, your sex is definitely impacted for the positive and so is the rest of life.